tjaekel/PortentaH7_WAcouSense/README.md

 ## HW Requirements
 - Portenta H7 MCU module
-- Portenta H7 VisionShield or Breakout Board: using ETH connection and PDM MICs on board
+- Portenta H7 VisionShield or Breakout Board: using ETH connection and PDM MICs on this board
-- (optional) Breakout Board: using ETH and USB-A connection
+- (optional) Breakout Board: using ETH, PDM MICs, IMU and USB-A connection
+- with Breakout Board: add Adafruit PDM MIC ("Adafruit PDM MEMS") and IMU as "Adafruit LSM9DS1" (via flying wires)

 ## Features of the project
 - it provides a UART shell via the USB-C connection, see "help" command there